 We don’t give Africa a pass just because we are Africans.
 It’s a mistake to respond to blanket negative coverage with blanket positive coverage.
 Africa is overexposed not underexposed.
-We just get the wrong kind of exposure.
+We just get the wrong kind of exposure.”
+That’s the words of Ugandan journalist Angelo Izama at a recent, wide-ranging conference on the media in Africa at Columbia University.

 There was broad agreement that Western reporting on Africa continues to be deplorable – “a hostage to dogma,” as Izama had it.
 And it was heartening to hear from talented writers such as Dayo Olopade, previously at The New Republic and now in Nairobi, that substantial efforts continue to be made to challenge the old cliches in writing.